How to Improve Typing Accuracy – Type with Fewer Mistakes

 95%+ accuracy is what separates “fast on a test” from real good typing.

-When accuracy stays high, you build clean muscle memory and improve consistency — and that’s when WPM rises naturally.
+When accuracy stays high, you build clean muscle memory, improve consistency, and give your future WPM room to grow naturally.

 If you are new to typing metrics, it helps to understand how accuracy relates to speed.
 You can start by reading What is WPM? and tracking both values using our Typing Speed Test.

-Quick action: Take a 1-minute Typing Speed Test, then repeat it after 7 days of accuracy-first practice to see your improvement.
+Quick action: Take a 1-minute Typing Speed Test, note both your WPM and accuracy, then repeat it after 7 days of accuracy-first practice to measure real improvement.

 🔍 Why Typing Accuracy Matters

 Many typists try to increase speed first, but accuracy should always come before speed.
-Once mistakes decrease, WPM often increases automatically — especially when you practice consistently instead of doing random tests.
+Once mistakes decrease, WPM often increases automatically, especially when you practice consistently instead of doing random tests with no review.

 Does Accuracy Affect Your WPM?

-Yes: higher accuracy increases your real WPM because you spend less time correcting errors and you keep a steady rhythm.
+Yes: higher accuracy increases your real WPM because you spend less time correcting errors and you keep a steadier rhythm.

-The practical goal: treat 95%+ accuracy as the baseline for “good typing” and focus on consistency, not just peak speed for one lucky run.
+The practical goal is simple: treat 95%+ accuracy as the baseline for “good typing” and focus on consistency, not just peak speed for one lucky run.

 ⚠️ Common Causes of Poor Typing Accuracy

-Using a comfortable keyboard with good key travel can also reduce finger strain during long practice sessions.
+Using a comfortable keyboard with good key travel can also reduce finger strain during longer practice sessions.
 If you’re considering an upgrade, see our guide: Best Keyboards for Typing Practice.

 ✅ Practical Tips to Improve Typing Accuracy